-City of Hope Cancer Treatment Hospital As Goodyear continues to mature, growth and diversity in the local economy will be important for maintaining quality of life.
+Cancer Treatment Centers of America As Goodyear continues to mature, growth and diversity in the local economy will be important for maintaining quality of life.
 To ensure a prosperous economy, this framework outlines an expansive economy built upon local businesses and target industries that are supported by an educated workforce and various economic development incentives.